mcharouk/aws/Certification/genAIDeveloper.md

   * **Prompt caching exists in Bedrock**
 * In Bedrock we can cache **static information** by using checkpoints to not always embedding it
 * You have to hit cache enough to have a good ROI, because writes are usually mpre expensive
-* Can use CloudFront too, but no GenAI, so it can work if queries are exactly the same.
+* Edge Caching : Can use CloudFront too, but no GenAI, so it can work if queries are exactly the same.
+* Deterministic Request Hashing : requests with minor variations, such as formatting differences, whitespace changes, altered parameter ordering, or punctuation shifts, still resolve to the same cache entry.
+* Result Fingerprinting : generates a unique fingerprint of a model’s output, allowing the system to detect when future inference attempts would produce the same or nearly identical result

 ### Latency